ABOUT IRELAND EATS

 WHO WE ARE

 Three-time James Beard Award winner Robb Walsh is a food journalist and cookbook author who recently moved to Western Ireland.
 Walsh is a frequent speaker on the subject of folk foodways in the United States.
-For the last 6 years, he has given the introductory talk on barbecue history and culture at the popular “Barbecue Summer Camp” and “Camp Brisket” barbecue seminars at the Texas A&M Meat Science Center .
+He has given the introductory talk on barbecue history and culture at the popular “Barbecue Summer Camp” and “Camp Brisket” barbecue seminars at the Texas A&M Meat Science Center .

 Walsh served as the restaurant critic at the Houston Press from 2000 until 2010, as editor in chief of Chile Pepper Magazine and as the food columnist for Natural History magazine.
 He has also written for Gourmet, Saveur and Fine Cooking.
 He currently writes for Southern Living, Garden & Gun, Eating Well and Houstonia.
 He also worked as a commentator on National Public Radio’s Weekend Edition, Sunday.